What is Co-ownership?

 What is co-ownership?

-While co-ownership isn’t a new concept (Tenants in Common has been around for a long-time as an ownership structure), it has become a more viable path to home ownership.
-As real estate prices continue to rise and loan serviceability gets harder, it can make more financial sense to combine finances with other buyers and share the costs of buying and owning a home — especially for those who are priced out of buying a home in the current market.
+Traditionally, co-ownership has involved groups of friends or family members buying a home together or inheriting property.
+While co-ownership itself isn’t new (the Tenants in Common structure has been around for a long time), it’s become a more viable path to home ownership.
+As real estate prices rise and loan serviceability tightens, combining finances to share the costs of buying and owning a home can make sense —especially for those priced out of buying alone.

 Scroll to Top